alxvgt/qatracker/README.md

 # QATracker
 QATracker is a tool to collect, store and render quality assurance indicators.
-For example, you can run on your project some static code analysis tools like phploc or phpcpd then collect som metrics throught exported files.
+For example, you can run on your project some static code analysis tools like phploc or phpcpd then collect some metrics throught exported files.
 This specific collected data are stored in an other file that you can push to your repository if you want.

 <div align="center">